ldtteam/MinecoloniesWiki/pages/src/source/buildings/mine.md

 At the Mine, the Miner will mine for ores and materials.
 Once they are hired, the Miner will first create a shaft downward to a specific depth depending on the level of the Mine.
 Once the main shaft is completed, the Miner will then branch out.

+**Note:** Placing the Mine hut below the maximum Y level it can mine will cause the Miner not work and complain the hut needs to be upgraded.
+It's recommended to always have your hut above Y=54 (1.16) or Y=44 (1.18).

 | Mine Level | Shaft Y Level | Shaft Y Level |
 | ---------- | ------------- | ------------- |
 | | 1.16 | 1.18 |